illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 * several Health Packs placed in the level that the player can collect to increase their health

 ### Step 3: Create Collectible Items
-Next, you will need to place collectible items across the map that can be "picked up" by the player when the player collides with it.
-You should add a Score system, so that upon colliding with a collectible, the player's score increases, and the collectible is destroyed.
+Next, you will need to place floating collectible items across the map to guide the player and encourage them to explore.
+To represent being collected, the collectibles should be destroyed when the player collides with them.
+You should add a Score system to your game, so that upon collection of a collectible, the player's score increases.
 The Unreal Learning Kit includes several assets that could work well as a collectible but feel free to also upload or create your own asset.

 ### Step 4: Create a Pursuer enemy
 The Pursuer should: